An important factor affecting compilation speed and memory requirements is the

 In the version with the quadratic blowup, where the use-site is

-are instantiating it to the unevaluated type ToTree ExampleFields
+are instantiating it to the unevaluated type ToTree ExampleFields, not to

 wrong.
 Since we are instantiating it to the unevaluated type, but then build a